-- A. Federal Billings by Incident: There are not billings between the Federal wildland fire agencies, pursuant to the Master Interagency Agreement for Wildland Fire Management.
-Federal Agencies will submit bills for their reimbursable costs to the States whenever (insert state(s)), state agencies are the Protecting Agency and a billing is appropriate. - B. State Billings by Incident: When one of the States is the Supporting Agency and the fire is within the State of (insert state(s)), the State will bill the Protecting Agency for reimbursable costs when a billing is appropriate.
-Anytime the States respond to a Federal Agency fire outside of (insert states), the State will bill all applicable costs to the jurisdictional Federal Agency or agencies.
-Operating plans will include billing location information. - C. Billing Time Frames: Agencies will submit invoices within 180 days of the demobilization of the incident.
+- a) Federal Billings by Incident: There are not billings between the Federal wildland fire agencies, pursuant to the Master Interagency Agreement for Wildland Fire Management.
+Federal Agencies will submit bills for their reimbursable costs to the States whenever Mississippi state agencies are the protecting Agency and a billing is appropriate. - b) State Billings by Incident: When one of the States is the supporting Agency and the fire is within the State of Mississippi the State will bill the protecting Agency for reimbursable costs when a billing is appropriate.
+Anytime the States respond to a Federal Agency fire outside of Mississippi the State will bill all applicable costs to the jurisdictional federal agency or agencies.
+Operating plans will include billing location information. - c) Billing Time Frames: Agencies will submit invoices within 180 days of the demobilization of the incident.
 Extensions beyond 180 days for invoice submittal must be presented in writing to the reimbursing agency.
-It should be noted that some categories of expenses may often require subsequent billings outside of the 180 day period, such as: outstanding cost shares, claims, aircraft expenses, and fire cache costs.
+It should be noted that some categories of expenses may often require subsequent billings outside of the 180 day period, such as: Outstanding Cost Shares, Claims, Aircraft expenses, and Fire cache costs.

 Operating plans will include contact information for written requests for extensions.
 Absent a written extension of time granted by the reimbursing agency, the final itemized bill should be submitted to the reimbursing agency within 180 days of the demobilization of the incident.
-After a final billing has been sent, and if additional costs are identified, a supplemental billing may be issued if agreeable to applicable Parties.
+After a final billing has been sent, and if additional costs are identified, a supplemental billing may be issued if agreeable to applicable parties.

-Each Party to this Agreement will strive to provide appropriate Parties of an estimate of the amount of reimbursable bills they expect to submit within 90 calendar days in each reimbursable action.
+Each Party to this agreement will strive to provide appropriate parties of an estimate of the amount of reimbursable bills they expect to submit within 90 calendar days in each reimbursable action.

-- 3. Severity: Costs incurred on severity assignments within the state of [state] will be billed individually to the Jurisdictional Agency.
-Severity assignments are reimbursable under the Reciprocal Fire Protection Act. - 4.
-Electronic Funds Transfer (EFT): Notwithstanding any other provision of law, effective January 2, 1999, US Treasury Regulation, Money and Finance at 31 CFR 208.3 requires that federal payments are to be made by EFT unless waived in accordance with specific circumstances set forth in 31 CFR 208.4
+C. Severity: Costs incurred on severity assignments within the state of Mississippi will be billed individually to the Jurisdictional Agency.
+Severity assignments are reimbursable under the Reciprocal Fire Protection Act.

+D. Electronic Funds Transfer (EFT)

+Notwithstanding any other provision of law, effective January 2, 1999, US Treasury

+Regulation, Money and Finance at 31 CFR 208.3 requires that federal payments are to be made by EFT unless waived in accordance with specific circumstances set forth in 31 CFR 208.4

 In order to receive EFT payments, the payment recipient shall register in System for Award Management (SAM) and are required to validate their information in SAM once per year.
-The payment recipient is also required to have a DUNS number.
+The payment recipient is also required to have a Data Universal Numbering System (DUNS) number.
 The DUNS number is assigned by Dun & Bradstreet, Inc. (D&B) to identify unique business entities.
-For more information, refer to https://www.sam.gov/portal/SAM/##11.
+For more information, refer to www.sam.gov.

-Each Party to this Agreement shall provide the following information in the operating plan.
+Each party to this agreement shall provide the following information in the operating plan.

 - Agency name and billing address

 - Financial Contact (name, phone, email)

 - Agency DUNS

-- 5. Billing Content: The following items will be included as a minimum for each bill, noting that a resource order is not always required or available in order for a bill to be valid.
+- E. Billing Content: The following items will be included as a minimum for each bill, noting that a resource order is not always required or available in order for a bill to be valid.
 Provide as a minimum on each invoice/bill:

-- Agency name, address, phone number, and agency financial contact
+- Agency name, address, phone number, and agency financial contact,

 - Invoice or bill number

 - Agreement number

 - Incident name and number

-- Dates of the incident covered by the billing
+- Dates of the incident covered by the billing,

 - Location and jurisdictional unit

-- Appropriate Firecode or charge code
+- Appropriate Firecode or charge code.

-- Summary cost data for the amount being billed
+- Summary cost data for the amount being billed.